-Baird Private Wealth Management is a fee-based financial advisor firm with a staggering $132.48 billion in assets under management (AUM).
-It has more than 1,800 advisors on staff to work with its clients, who are primarily individual investors with and without a high net worth.
+Baird Private Wealth Management is a fee-based financial advisor firm with billions in assets under management (AUM).
+It has a massive team of advisors on staff to work with its clients, who are primarily individual investors with and without a high net worth.
 The firm also serves a wide range of institutional clients.
 The firm is headquartered in Milwaukee, although it has branches throughout the U.S.

 Baird Private Wealth Management Background

 Baird Private Wealth Management is the financial planning and wealth management arm of Robert W. Baird & Co.
 Incorporated, a financial services company.
 Robert Wilson Baird established the brand in 1919, and by 1948, it had joined the New York Stock Exchange.
-Today, the company is led by chairman Paul Purcell and president and CEO Steven Booth.
+Today, the company is led by chairman, president and CEO Steven Booth.

 Baird is partially employee-owned, which is unique for a firm with well over $100 billion in AUM.
 However, most of Baird’s shares ultimately belong to Baird Financial Group, Inc., the firm’s parent company.

 Baird Private Wealth Management has extremely varied minimum investment requirements for its extensive service offerings.
 The firm’s financial planning services require no minimum investment.
-Other account minimums are as low as $50,000 and range up to $100 million for institutional investment management.
+Other account minimums are as low as $5,000 and may range up to $1 million.

 Services Offered by Baird Private Wealth Management